MattMS/my-thoughts/on/religion_in_my_life/README.md

 ## Future

-I have heard that wisdom is knowledge solidifying in the brain, but as I grow older I hope that I am still able to keep an open mind to all the different views this world provides.
+I will continue expanding this page as I learn more so I do not think it will ever be finished.

+Any input would be greatly appreciated and will hopefully provide additions to this page!